MehdiGhachoui/ShipYard/README.md

 # React Express CRUD Application

 ## Important
-Please create a `.env` file in both folders and please copy the same values from `.env.example` from each file
+Please create a `.env` file in both folders and please copy the same values in `.env.example` in each file

 ## Running the app

 ```
-docker-compose up -f --build
+docker-compose up --build
 ```